For romantasy readers who need more

 Is MoodReads free?

-The core experience is free: browse 3,600+ books, use the Chrome extension (25 lookups/day), search with BookMatch (5/day), and access community features.
-Upgrading unlocks all 40+ data fields on every book, unlimited searches, the iOS app, and every future feature.
-The first 500 Founding Members pay $19 once, forever.
+The core experience is free forever: browse 4,000+ books with full metadata, import your Goodreads library, use the Chrome extension (25 lookups/day), search with BookMatch (5/day), and access community features.
+Premium unlocks the stats compendium, wrap card downloads, unlimited BookMatch and extension lookups, and the iOS app.
+Founding Members pay $19 once, forever.

 Your TBR deserves better than star ratings

 MoodReads is free.
-Browse 3,600+ romantasy books, use BookMatch to find your next read, and see what a book tracker built for romance readers actually looks like.
+Browse 4,000+ romantasy books, use BookMatch to find your next read, and see what a book tracker built for romance readers looks like when it knows what a slow burn is.

 Learn more about MoodReads · Who built this? · More questions?